OkunaOrg/okuna-api/docs/COMMUNITY_GUIDELINES.md

 We might allow such thing in the future, however not before having a solid content reporting and filtering mechanisms in place.

-If it's not on a painting or sculpture, please abstain yourself from sharing any kind of nudity for now.
+If it's not on a painting or sculpture, please abstain yourself from sharing any kind of nudity on the platform.

 Reports on this subject will most likely require personal judgement from the community moderators.